sscotti/dicom-mcp/README.md

 [![MCP Python SDK](https://img.shields.io/badge/MCP-Python%20SDK-blue)](https://github.com/modelcontextprotocol/python-sdk)
 [![MCP JAM](https://img.shields.io/badge/MCP-JAM-orange)](https://www.mcpjam.com)

-Originally cloned from <https://github.com/ChristianHinge/dicom-mcp>; now heavily extended and maintained separately.
+Originally cloned from <https://github.com/ChristianHinge/dicom-mcp>; now extended and maintained separately (No fork)

 This version uses [MCP Jam](https://www.mcpjam.com) exclusively for development, testing, and LLM integration.
+Note that if you are using the Cursor IDE, or others, you can configured the IDE to also access the server in some cases, in ˜/.cursor/mcp.json, etc.  <https://cursor.com/docs/context/mcp#what-is-mcp>

 Enables AI assistants to query, read, and move data on PACS using the standard Model Context Protocol (MCP), with Orthanc as the reference implementation.
 You can use your own APIKEY (e.g. for ChatGPT) and run it locally for development using ChatGPT as the LLM.
 Also integrated with FHIR and a mini-RIS DB.